wxwatchr/Snowstorm-Classification/README.md

 The start/begin dates were converted to a standardized date pattern.
 Once the clean up was completed on both datasets, the two were merged together based on the start/begin date.

-Additional exploratory data analysis was completed on the merged data sets.
+**Exploratory Data Analysis:** Additional exploratory data analysis was completed on the merged data sets.
 This can be viewed in the SnowStormEDA.docx file.
 The code is in the SnowEDA.r file.

-K-Means was used to group storms into clusters.
+**Algorithm Analysis:** K-Means was used to group storms into clusters.
 The optimal number of clusters was found to be 4.
 With the Enhanced Fujita (tornado) scale as a model for this snowstorm scale, this number of clusters will fit the standard.
 Classification was found to be 99.5%.
 ![ResultsOne](https://github.com/wxwatchr/Snowstorm-Classification/blob/master/Graphics/analysis4.PNG)
 ![ResultsTwo](https://github.com/wxwatchr/Snowstorm-Classification/blob/master/Graphics/analysis4_2.PNG)

 The silhouette method was used to visualize the groupings.
 ![SnowSilhouetteMethod](https://github.com/wxwatchr/Snowstorm-Classification/blob/master/Graphics/silhouette4.PNG)

+**Conclusions:** K-Means clustering was an appropriate algorithm to create a scale for winter storms.
+The first of the four categories contained a low number of storms.
+This is likely due to human error in recording.
+The smallest storms would not be recorded as true winter weather events.
+Categories two and three contain the bulk of the storms that make up the average.
+The fourth category also contains a small amount of storms.
+This is similar to the Enhanced Fujita Scale's EF5 category and the Saffir-Simpson Scale's Category 5, most storms will not reach this level of intensity.

+The scale for winter weather events allows media to present a storm's potential without the hype of the recent "Snowmaggedon" and "Snowpocalypse" namings.